 The dream of creating a visual music comparable to auditory music found its fulfillment in animated abstract films by artists such as Oskar Fischinger, Len Lye and Norman McLaren; but long before them, many people built instruments, usually called "color organs," that would display modulated colored light in some kind of fluid fashion comparable to music.
 Ancient Greek philosophers, like Aristotle and Pythagoras, speculated that there must be a correlation between the musical scale and the rainbow spectrum of hues.
 Guy Sherwin 'Man With Mirror' Guy Sherwin film/videography.
 Analog Sound - How Movie Sound Works.
 The mechanism for delivering sound in the early days of cinema was incredibly simple.

 Vitaphone, used in "The Jazz Singer," consisted of a record player playing a wax record.
+This was known as sound-on-disc.
+The sound recording was usually done after the movie was filmed.
+The record was played on a turntable that synchronized sound to the film by controlling the speed of the projector.
+It was a simple but very effective way to add audio to a movie.
 2011 Screenings.
 Direct/Handmade Sound programme co-curated by the Centre for Visual Music and Bath Spa University Centre for Musical Research.